Interactions of Grid-Forming Power Converters and Synchronous Machines: Grid-Forming Control Architectures

 \subsection{Matching Control}

-Matching control is a grid-forming control strategy that exploits structural similarities between power converters and SMs \cite{cvetkovic_modeling_2015,arghir_grid-forming_2017,curi_control_2017,Linbin2017} and is based on the observation that the DC link voltage - similar to the synchronous machine frequency - indicates power imbalances.
-Hence the DC voltage, up to a constant factor, is used to drive the converter frequency.
-Furthermore, analogous to the machine input torque, the DC current is used to control the AC power injection.
+Matching control is a grid-forming control strategy that exploits structural similarities between power converters and SMs \cite{cvetkovic_modeling_2015,arghir_grid-forming_2017,curi_control_2017,Catalin2019,Linbin2017} and is based on the observation that the dc-link voltage - similar to the synchronous machine frequency - indicates power imbalances.
+Hence, the dc voltage, up to a constant factor, is used to drive the converter frequency.
+This control technique structurally matches the differential equations of a converter to those of a SM.
+Furthermore, analogous to the machine input torque, the dc current is used to control the ac power.
 The angle dynamics of matching control are represented by

 where $k_\theta\coloneqq\omega^\star/v_{{\text{\upshape{dc}}}}^\star$.
-Finally, the AC voltage magnitude is controlled through the modulation magnitude $\mu$ by a PI controller
+Finally, the ac voltage magnitude is controlled through the modulation magnitude $\mu$ by a PI controller

-The reference voltage angle and magnitude for the voltage controller in $dq$-coordinates is given by $\theta$ and $\hat{v}_d = \mu$.
+The reference voltage for the voltage controller in $\alpha\beta$-coordinates is given by: